PLEASE SHARE ELECTRONICALLY ♻ DO

 and activism

-a real impact on the
+all have a real impact on the

 environment & the future of all animals, including humans.